 Yes we do.
-All of our pull studs are made in the USA with high quality 8620 alloy steel.
+All of our pull studs are made in the USA with high quality H-13 tool steel.
 We do not cut any corners when making pull studs.
 Pull studs are a very stressed part of your tool holding setup.
 Care must be taken when selection pull stud type and also who you get them from.
 Many companies do not properly heat treat pull studs or make them from cheaper materials.

 Do your retention knobs have rolled threads or single pointed threads?

 Our threads are single pointed on our cnc lathe while all other features are machined.
 Rolled threads have absolutely no benefit other than saving the manufacturer money.
 Sure rolled threads are stronger, but this has no valid point to pull studs.
 Thread strength is never an issue with pull studs when it comes to rigidity or failure.
 One of the problems with rolled threads is the fact that most of the time you lose concentricity when you roll the threads.
 Our threads are created when all other features are machined on the pull stud.
 This ensures perfect concentricity with all other diameters.
 Also when we create our threads we always make the front of the thread slightly larger in pitch diameter than the rear of the thread.
 This feature helps reduce and eliminate any tool holder bulge from over tightening the pull stud by keeping most pressure in the middle of the tool holder taper where it is stronger.